malongle91/cse5242-group4/README.md

    - Run `node mapper.js` to start the mapper script.
    - The console will issue a message stating whether it has connected successfully both to the local ActiveMQ server and the SQLite database.

-3. Student Quiz and Instructor Dashboard
+3. Student Quiz Instance
+   - Open a command window under the directory, `student-quiz`.
+   - Run `npm start` to run the React student quiz app.
+   - The console will issue a message stating whether it has connected successfully to the local ActiveMQ server.

+4. Instructor Dashboard
-   - Open a command window under the directory...
+   - Open a command window under the directory, `instructor-dashboard/src`.
+   - Run the API for communicating the the database using `node server.js`.
+   - Open the `index.html` file in your web browser.

 # Project Structure